bjornbytes/graphql-lua/README.md

 }]]
 ```

-Gives you a table that looks like this:
+Gives you this scary table:

 ```lua
 {